-Charles Craddock is Professor of Haemato-oncology at the University of Birmingham and Academic Director of the Centre for Clinical Haematology at the Queen Elizabeth Hospital.
+Charles Craddock, CBE, FRCP (UK), FRCPath, DPhil, is Professor of Hemato-oncology at the University of Birmingham, Birmingham, UK, and Academic Director of the Centre for Clinical Haematology at the Queen Elizabeth Hospital, Birmingham, UK.

-He trained in haematology at the Hammersmith Hospital in London, the Institute of Molecular Medicine at the University of Oxford, and the University of Washington in Seattle, USA.
-As Director of the BMT Unit at the Queen Elizabeth hospital in Birmingham he drove the establishment and subsequent expansion of the £7 million Centre for Clinical Haematology at the Queen Elizabeth Hospital and, as Director of Birmingham Health Partners, led the development of the £24 million Birmingham Institute of Translational Medicine, which opened in 2015.
+As Director of the BMT Unit at the Queen Elizabeth hospital in Birmingham, Prof. Craddock drove the establishment and subsequent expansion of the £7 million Centre for Clinical Haematology at the Queen Elizabeth Hospital and, as Director of Birmingham Health Partners, led the development of the £24 million Birmingham Institute of Translational Medicine, which opened in 2015.

 Prof. Craddock is Chair of the NCRI Acute Myeloid Leukaemia Working Group and leads the UK Haemato-oncology Trials Acceleration Programme, as well as being elected President of the British Society of Haematology in 2017.
 He was awarded the CBE for services to medicine and medical research in the 2016 New Year’s Honours list.